paradimdata/2023_JHU_Summer_School/README.md

 1. ML can be “black box”
 When is this a problem?
 When is it not?
 How does one use machine learning?
 What does it mean if your black box
 2. Tools use data.
 Databases are changing relatively fast.
+3. Distance from Convex Hull is important
 3. ML is often split into three types: Clustering, Classification, Regression.
 What are some problems
 4. Important Databases are the fuel: Materials Project, OQMD, ICSD… make a list!
 [Check out someone else's list!](https://github.com/tilde-lab/awesome-materials-informatics)
  * What do we have?